spinechain/dtp/START.md

 - Install the dependencies with 'go get spinedtp'
 - Run build.sh.
 It takes very long to compile the first time.
 The screen will be blank for long.
 - At the end, you will have binaries in the build folder.
 Run these.
+- If you are running on the terminal, you will see a message that you should turn off ui mode.
+Do so in the settings file.